magiruuvelvet/OTPGen/README.md

    - QR Code
    - andOTP (encrypted)

+ - Refactor/Rewrite GUI
+ - Use Model/View instead of a tedious hard-to-manage Widget
+   - Most problematic by now is getting the correct/current row
+ - Make QtKeychain optimal, but enabled by default (CMake build option)

  - User Settings

  - Get rid of gcrypt in andOTP import, replace with crypto++
+ - Encrypted andOTP export with crypto++

 <br>